95 Beech Street

 “The Warehouse Lofts”

-Welcome to The Warehouse Lofts, a highly sought after, luxurious factory conversion in burgeoning Little Italy.
-Own a piece of Ottawa history with these truly one of a kind authentic "post and beam" condominiums.
-The light pours in through the large industrial windows and sky lights.
+Welcome to The Warehouse Lofts, a highly sought-after, luxurious factory conversion in burgeoning Little Italy.
+Own a piece of Ottawa history with these truly one-of-a-kind, authentic "post and beam" condominiums.
+The light pours in through the large industrial windows and skylights.
 The exposed brick, 12’ ceilings and hardwood floors create an atmosphere that's difficult to leave.
 If you do decide to venture outside this cozy abode, you will find an abundance of local eateries and bars just steps away on Preston Street.
-The bike paths behind the building and along Queen Elizabeth Drive, make commuting by bike a breeze; not to mention the Carling O-Train stop is just around the corner.
+The bike paths behind the building and along Queen Elizabeth Drive make commuting by bike a breeze, not to mention the Carling O-Train stop is just around the corner.

 History